 - Ground Meat: You can use lean ground beef, ground turkey, or ground chicken to make Instant Pot Stroganoff.

-- Mushrooms: Button mushrooms work, but baby portabella mushrooms (AKA Bella mushrooms) will give this dish the best flavor.
+- Mushrooms: Button mushrooms work, but baby portabella mushrooms (AKA Bella mushrooms) will give this ground beef stroganoff the best flavor.
+And for really picky eaters, omit the mushrooms.

 - Red Wine: Dry red wine, like Merlot or Cabernet, adds a lot of depth to this homemade stroganoff, but feel free to use additional stock in place of red wine.
 A dry Marsala wine also works great with the flavors of the stroganoff.

-- Dry Onion Soup Mix: To add even more depth of flavor to this recipe, I add a homemade blend of spices that mimic the flavor of dry onion soup mix.
+- Dry Onion Soup Mix: To add even more depth of flavor to this recipe, I add a homemade blend of spices that you likely have on hand to mimic the flavor of dry onion soup mix without the preservatives.

 How to Make Instant Pot Stroganoff